dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingIIS.md

 ## Configure the License Tracking Server

 With the above steps, the License Tracking Server will be listening on requests sent to this URL "https://www.yoursite.com/lts/".
-We recommend that you set up another License Tracking Server on another machine as the backup.
+We recommend that you set up another License Tracking Server on another machine as the backup(read more on [configure the LTS as the backup]({{site.selfhosting}}manageLTS.html#configure-a-backup-lts)).
 Assume the backup URL is "https://backup.yoursite.com/lts/", the following shows how to configure the server to be used (we take the JavaScript edition of Dynamsoft Barcode Reader as an example).
 Read more information [here]({{site.common}}mechanism.html#configure-lts).

 ``` javascript
 Dynamsoft.DBR.BarcodeReader.licenseServer = ["https://www.yoursite.com/lts/", "https://backup.yoursite.com/lts/"];